AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='dos-donts'>Some Dos and Don'ts</a>
 These came from many talks, some of which contradicted each other.
 Hopefully these are an accurate overview of generally accepted best practices that came from the talks.
-Of course none of these "rules" shoud be followed exactly, there will always be exceptions.
+Of course none of these "rules" should be followed exactly, there will always be exceptions.
 They're more like guidelines.

 * Use separate style sheets
     * Don't use inline or header style rules
 * Have specific class names (`.header-title`)
     * Don't have long selectors (`.header .title h1`)
-    * Don't use very specific slectors (`.head > #nav`)
+    * Don't use very specific selectors (`.head > #nav`)
 * Take time to refactor periodically
     * Don't assume you need to start from scratch
     * Don't let bad code stay around - over time the overall quality will decrease